 You’re working on a large project, bigger than you’ve ever worked on before: how do you ship it on time?
 How do you ensure it has all the functionality it needs?
 How do you design something that is too big to fit in your head?

-My colleague Rafi Schloming, speaking in the context of the transition to microservices, suggests that focusing on incremental results is fundamentally better than focusing on incremental implementation.
+Rafi Schloming, speaking in the context of the transition to microservices, suggests that focusing on incremental results is fundamentally better than focusing on incremental implementation.
 This advice will serve you well in most large projects, and to explain why I’d like to tell you the story of a software project I built the wrong way.

 A real world example

 The wrong way…